9 tips and tricks I use to avoid colds, flus, viruses

 6. Keep Zinc Throat Lozenges on Hand

 Throat lozenges are a good idea when flying, or in a dry climate.
 There are so many times on plane where I get that dry tickle cough.
 I always have some type of cough drops for that very reason.
 Then, adding Zinc helps (even if it’s just placebo, I’ll take it) if I’m feeling sick, or get a dry throat.
-Be careful with Zinc though – no more than about 40mg/day.
+If you want to incorporate Zinc into your daily health routine then you could buy ionophore zinc online to start taking on a daily basis.
+However, be careful with Zinc though – no more than about 40mg/day.

 7. Add Humidity

 I’ve been traveling with a personal humidifier for years.
 Hotel rooms are often dry and stuffy, and a travel humidifier can be the difference of waking up well-rested or waking up with dry eyes and throat.
 No humidifier?
 Wet towels and hang them in the room.